top of page

 Buoyancy check

-• Breathe from regulator and deflate completely the BCD
+• Breathe from the regulator and deflate the BCD completely.

 When should we do a buoyancy check?